 The reason some individuals are more likely to become addicted to a substance often is related to their genetics.
 If they have family members who have also had addiction problems in the past, they are usually more likely to develop one as well.
 Mental health problems are also a large cause of addiction.
 Because mental disorders are so hard to cope with, individuals may turn to easily accessible prescription pills like Ambien to relieve them of their everyday struggles and worries.

-Do you know how to recognize the common signs of an overdose or serious prescription drug addiction?
+Do you know how to recognize the common signs and symptoms of an overdose or serious prescription drug addiction?
 The following list will touch on several of these common clues:

 Excessive Daytime Drowsiness: The strong sedating effects of sleeping pills do not always wear off by morning.
 Someone who is facing a sleeping pill overdose may be difficult or impossible to awaken during the day.